 The mass exodus from Bristol, primarily from Hiatt Baker hall and the Redland area, will see roughly 3,147,800 students all return to a narrow stretch of the Jubilee Line, with Muswell Hill and Highgate Hampstead expected to be hit particularly hard.

 Delays are likely on both public transport and most roads, as several thousand undergraduates (somehow all called Tilly, Milly or Lily) swarm into the nation’s capital.

 The Whip contacted The Mayor of London, Sadiq Khan, who gave the following statement:

-‘I would just like to take this opportunity to reassure people living in the affected areas that the sudden influx of flares and red puffer jackets usually subsides after about 24 hours, and is nothing to worry about.
+“I would just like to take this opportunity to reassure people living in the affected areas that the sudden influx of Fila Disruptors and/or long, black coats usually subsides after about 24 hours, and is nothing to worry about.